And I would say one more thing to the church lady who called us in the last hour.

 Air conditioning, turn it on.

-It's just set the thermostats to whatever you want and it gets there.
+It's just set the thermostat to whatever you want and it gets there.

 And it uses well water, not water from the town, depriving some people of quenching their thirst.

-And also so that when I go out at night, all dressed up, I don't destroy myself in a hundred and fifty degree garage getting in the car, waiting for the air conditioner to cool down.
+And also, so that when I go out at night, all dressed up, I don't destroy myself in a 150-degree garage getting in the car, waiting for the air conditioning to cool down.

 Wow, aren't you wasting money?